Wagatha Christie: The most important evidence in Rebekah Vardy vs Coleen Rooney trial

 Wagatha Christie: The most important evidence in the Rebekah Vardy vs Coleen Rooney libel trial

-Footballer’s wives battle in the High Court over accusations Ms Vardy leaked stories to the media
+Footballer’s wives battled in the High Court over accusations Ms Vardy leaked stories to the media

-Coleen Rooney is being sued for defamation by Rebekah Vardy after she publicly accused the latter of being behind the leaking her private information to the press.
+Coleen Rooney was sued for defamation by Rebekah Vardy after she publicly accused the latter of being behind the leaking her private information to the press.

-Although Ms Rooney only accused “Rebekah Vardy’s account” of being the source of the stories in her infamous ‘Wagatha Christie’ reveal post, a judge has ruled that Ms Rooney has to prove that Ms Vardy had a direct hand in the leaking of information.
+Although Ms Rooney only accused “Rebekah Vardy’s account” of being the source of the stories in her infamous ‘Wagatha Christie’ reveal post, a judge ruled that Ms Rooney had to prove that Ms Vardy had a direct hand in the leaking of information.

-“I believe that Mrs Vardy knew that this was happening, whether it was Mrs Vardy herself or it was someone she’s given permission to,” Ms Rooney told the High Court this week.
+“I believe that Mrs Vardy knew that this was happening, whether it was Mrs Vardy herself or it was someone she’s given permission to,” Ms Rooney told the High Court.

 The case - and whether it is won or lost by Ms Rooney - boils down to whether Ms Rooney’s lawyers can prove Ms Vardy knew about the leaks and instructed her agent, Caroline Watt, to feed information to The Sun.